AlejoCarobolante/Host-BD-DS-Full/README.md

 ## License

-Host-bd-ds-full is protected under the [LICENSE](https://choosealicense.com/licenses) License.
-For more details, refer to the [LICENSE](https://choosealicense.com/licenses/) file.
+Host-bd-ds-full is protected under the [MIT License](https://choosealicense.com/licenses/mit/).
+For more details, refer to the [LICENSE](https://github.com/AlejoCarobolante/Host-BD-DS-Full/blob/main/LICENSE) file.
+.

 ---